sakaiproject/sakai-release/README.md

 4. Commit to the tag the changes for the versions (docommittags)
 5. Commit the new .externals (doupdateexternals)

 This has been tested with ruby 2.0 and 1.9 and requires no gems.
-It does (at the moment) require some manual configuration to run and doesn't do anything otherwise because I've only ran it once.
+It does (at the moment) require some manual configuration to run and doesn't do anything otherwise because I've only ran it a few times.
+TODO: Make this script run with command line options so we don't have to change the source.

 You're going to need to have ruby installed (either via a package manager or RVM) and run this script.